What to Pack for Italy in Summer: Top 17 Essentials

 Best Pants for Summer in Italy:

-Rain Jacket or Small Umbrella
+Rain Jacket or Compact Umbrella

 The weather is quite unpredictable in Italy.
 You never know when it might rain, which is why it’s always handy to have a rain jacket or a small umbrella on you.